(Full time) 2023 start

 Career opportunities

-On successful completion of the foundation year, and subject to meeting the academic requirements for progression, you will progress onto year one of your chosen degree courses in biology, chemistry, engineering, mathematics, environmental science, food science and nutrition, physics, or psychology.
+On successful completion of the foundation year, and subject to meeting requirements for progression, you will advance onto year one of your chosen degree courses in biology, chemistry, engineering, mathematics, environmental science, food science and nutrition, physics, or psychology.

-For more information about specific career opportunities, please check the degree course you wish to progress to.
+For more information about specific career opportunities, please check the relevant course information.

 A qualification from the University of Leeds counts: our graduates are highly valued by employers.
 When you complete your degree programme, you will also become part of a network of highly employable graduates.